pub struct OpticsAnalysis<F: Float> { /* private fields */ }Expand description

 Checks if

-(and can be converted to it).§unsafe fn to_subset_unchecked(&self) -> SS
+self is actually part of its subset T (and can be converted to it).§unsafe fn to_subset_unchecked(&self) -> SS

 unsafe fn to_subset_unchecked(&self) -> SS